Batmanian/KeithDunstan/src/posts/supporting-a-column/6-strictly-personal-columns.md

 Then as if carrying sixteen stone of Mitchum was not sufficient, Ustinov explained that the script called for Mitchum’s dog to bite him on the ankle and hang on to him for the next fifty yards.

-‘I didn’t mind that really,” he said, ‘but don’t you see, the dog was trained over and over to do this.
+‘I didn’t mind that really,' he said, ‘but don’t you see, the dog was trained over and over to do this.
 He’s a nice dog, but this will happen again.
-Somewhere else in Australia he will see me in shorts and say — Ahhh, I recognize that calf —and naturally, we’ll have a repeat scene.’
+Somewhere else in Australia he will see me in shorts and say — Ahhh, I recognize that calf — and naturally, we’ll have a repeat scene.’

 Actually the dog never again had the opportunity of another attack on the Ustinovian calf, but I wondered whether it found any other calves that were similarly juicy, plump and round.

 Danny Kaye’s visit was quite a different affair.
 There are just two or three entertainers who have arrived like visiting royalty.
-Danny Kaye was one, Joan Sutherland was another and Marlene
-~ Dietrich was another.
+Danny Kaye was one, Joan Sutherland was another and Marlene Dietrich was another.
 For people of such stature publicity is not really necessary.
-There was just the one session of press, radio and T.V. interviews for Danny Kaye on arrival and that was the finish.
+There was just the one session of press, radio and TV interviews for Danny Kaye on arrival and that was the finish.

 Nobody could get to see him.
 We were told that he was being paid £2,500 a performance.
 He took three adjoining suites in his hotel and in one room set up a table tennis table.
 He was not seen about the town a great deal, but he had his special loves.
 He spoke to the Jewish communities both in Sydney and Melbourne.
 What is more he spoke to them in both English and Yiddish.
 In Sydney he opened by telling them in Yiddish that in his opinion more people had died through eating apple strudel than died in the whole of the last war.

 Danny Kaye’s best performance, perhaps his best performance ever, was on a Thursday afternoon matinee at the Princess Theatre.
 I received a telephone call at about 4 p.m. from Bill Gordon, who was handling the publicity.
 He said.
 ‘You've got to run up here quickly.
 This is tremendous.
 Danny Kaye is laying it on for the Bolshoi Ballet.’
 The Bolshoi Ballet also was performing in Melbourne and this Thursday afternoon was the only occasion when it was possible for the cast to see the great Danny Kaye.

 It was an odd scene.
 The Russians sat back stage in the wings.
 One little group on one side, one little group on the other.
 They sat forward in their seats, their faces full of wonder, desperately trying to understand.
 There were interpreters who chattered away endlessly, but one has to feel for an interpreter who is trying to put pure Kayesian dialogue into Russian.
-They were as busy as tow n truck operators.
+They were as busy as tow truck operators.
 ‘For example Danny Kaye told that lovely story how the Vienna Boys’ Choir came into his dressing room in Sydney.
 He asked them to sing and he gave his interpretation of how they sang Waltzing Matilda.

 "Valtzing Matilda, Valtzing Matilda . ."
 The very cute little blonde ballerina, Larissa Trembovelskaya wanted to laugh, but it was obvious, she didn’t understand at all.
 They’ll leave soon, I thought.
 Maybe Danny thought that too, for he started to change his style.

 He did an incredible ballet routine, jumping a full three inches into the air and clicking his heels.
 Larissa began to giggle.
 He shouted to the interpreter: “Tell them I am going to sing “It’s a Long Way to Tipperary” as the Soviet Army Band sang it when they came to England.’

 A stage-hand whispered, “This is new.
 He’s never done that before.’